Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

 There are two LEDs used in this project:

 - *LED1*: Touch status.
-Turns ON in blue color when your finger touches the proximity sensor and turns off when you remove your finger.
+Turns ON in blue color when your finger touches the proximity sensor and turns OFF when you remove your finger.

 - *LED3*: Proximity status.
 Turns ON in red color when your hand comes in the proximity detection range and turns OFF when the hand is moved away.